top of page

 ….
 And giving heed unto His words, ye laid them up diligently in your hearts, and His sufferings were before your eyes.

-We give heed unto the word of Christ holding it in our hearts, for it is as faithful as an oracle [Sir 33:3] and remembering his sufferings for us with affection to render ourselves as living sacrifices:
+• Operating in lowliness of mind is evidence of giving heed unto the words of Christ with diligence in our hearts, all of which shows that we are mindful of his sufferings for us with affection to render ourselves as living sacrifices:

-The duties we are to perform are to keep his commandments (Eccl 12:13-14) and when we perform that, it shows the laws are written on our hearts.
-Also we are to come together seeking the common welfare and not separate ourselves as if we are already justified, so participation in the church is encouraged for believers:
+• The duties we are to perform are to keep his commandments (Eccl 12:13-14) as living sacrifices, (Rom 12:1-2) ceasing from sin; (1Pet 4:1) When we perform that reasonable service, it shows the laws are written on our hearts.
+Also, we are to come together seeking the common welfare and not separate ourselves as if we are already justified, so participation in the church is encouraged for believers;

 Ordinances of the Apostles in the Churches